JakubSzkup1/emergingtechnologies/README.md

 ## Project Overview

 This project implements a third-order letter approximation model(trigram model) of the English Language.
-I have used five public domian texts from Project Gutenberg.
+I have used five public domain texts from Project Gutenberg.
 The tasks include text preprocessing, trigram model creation, text generation, model analysis and model export.
 There is four main tasks in this project,each building on the previous task.Python's standard library has been used for this project without any third-party libraries.

 ## Tasks Overview